MORTAR: Multi-turn Metamorphic Testing for LLM-based Dialogue Systems: Background and motivation

 \subsection{Metamorphic testing}

-MT is first proposed by Chen et al in 1998 \cite{chen2020metamorphic}.
-Over past development, MT has been widely used to solve the Oracle problem in software testing, especially for those low resource testing scenarios with limited availability of testing datasets \cite{segura2016surveyMT}.
-The fundamental idea of MT is to build metamorphic relations (MRs) and generate follow-up test cases, then validate if the output of SUT with metamorphic test cases conflicts with expectation.
-The conflict shall be regarded as a bug of SUT.
+RBT relies on dataset annotation as the test oracle to judge the quality of output, and it is not feasible if the test oracle is inaccessible or no longer effective.
+MT was first proposed by Chen et al. in 1998 \cite{chan1998application} to test numerical programs without reliance on test oracles.
+Over the past development, MT has been widely used to mitigate the oracle problem in software testing, especially for those low-resource testing scenarios with limited availability of testing datasets \cite{segura2016surveyMT}.
+The fundamental idea of MT is to formalise MRs and generate follow-up test cases from the \textit{test seeds}, then check if the output of the system with follow-up input violates the MRs \cite{chen2020metamorphic}.
+The violation will be regarded as a system bug.

-According to recent researches, MT has been widely used in both testing traditional software systems and machine learning software systems \cite{chen2018metamorphic, zhang2020machine}.
-On testing dialogue systems, MT is promising in exploring more unique bugs with limited testing seeds \cite{chen2021qaasker, shen2022natural, hyun2024metal}.
-However, there lacks best practice of applying MRs in multi-turn dialogue testing.
-Previous testing generally run in a single-turn manner.
-Few applied perturbations to dialogue data and run MT on dialogue system \cite{bovzic2022ontology, liu2021dialtest, tu2021metamorphic}, but the perturbations used are limited to lower-level including character-level, word-level, and sentence level.
-Dialogue-level perturbation has not been proposed for its intrinsic difficulty in modelling and implementation.
+According to recent research, MT has been widely used in both testing traditional software systems and machine learning software systems \cite{chen2018metamorphic, zhang2020machine}.
+Test seed is the original test case that can be used to produce follow-up test cases.
+In testing dialogue systems, MT is promising in exploring more unique bugs with limited testing seeds~\cite{chen2021qaasker, shen2022qaqa, hyun2024metal}.
+However, there is no best practice for applying MRs in multi-turn dialogue testing.
+Previous testing is generally carried out in a single-turn manner where the perturbations applied to the dialogue system are low-level, including character-level, word-level, and sentence-level~\cite{liu2021dialtest, tu2021metamorphic}.

+Considerable single-turn MT methods are not applicable to multi-turn scenarios.
+For example, QAQA \cite{shen2022qaqa} is one of the latest single-turn MT approaches for dialogue systems.
+It splits the testing dataset into two parts and uses one as a searching space to find applicable perturbation elements and adds them to the target question.
+In multi-turn testing, QAQA is not feasible as: a) many questions in dialogue are too short to accurately calculate semantic of an individual short sentence that is unclear, which makes searching for related content infeasible; b) QAQA expects the candidate utterance from searching space to be self-contained and feasible to be injected into the target question, yet considerable questions in multi-turn dialogue are context-sensitive.
+Thus they cannot be inserted into other dialogues, and the dataset itself can not be used as a reliable searching space.